 The function NUM2SIP converts a numeric scalar into a string with a metric prefix (aka SI prefix, or engineering prefix).
 For example the value 1000 is converted to '1 k'.
-The bonus function NUM2BIP converts from numeric to binary-prefixed string, for example the value 1024 is converted to '1 Ki'.

 After testing the metric-prefix submissions on MATLAB FEX (see Acknowledgements) and not finding a single one that converted all values correctly and that supported the correct SI spacing, I wrote my own functions.
 And then exhaustively tested them to confirm that they actually give the correct output.

 * Always includes the space character (required by the SI standard).

 * Rounds to the requested significant figures (default==5).

 * Prefix may be selected as either the full name ('kilo') or the symbol ('k').

 * Option to include or remove trailing decimal zeros.